-A user-available security policy from the vendor addresses the proper use of the device in a secure fashion, including information on key-management responsibilities, administrative responsibilities, device functionality, identification, and environmental requirements.
+The device vendor provides a user-available security policy that addresses the proper use of the device in a secure fashion, including information on key-management responsibilities, administrative responsibilities, device functionality, identification, and environmental requirements.
 The security policy must define the roles supported by the device and indicate the services available for each role in a deterministic tabular format.
 The device is capable of performing only its designed functions-i.e., there is no hidden functionality.
 The only approved functions performed by the device are those allowed by the policy.